-“Tilray is well-capitalized and confident in our long-term business strategy, and we are operating more efficiently than ever before.“
+“Tilray is well-capitalized and confident in our long-term business strategy.
+We are operating more efficiently than ever before.”

 Think about this also

 Organized crime, in the form of gangs involved in the medical marijuana business, is already costing Nanaimo legitimate business.
-It is business that will likely never return because the buyers from the gangs will not be allowed by the gangs to take their business elsewhere.
+It is business that will likely never return.
+That’s because the gangs will not allow these buyers to take their business elsewhere.

 Right now, as Vancouver has already done, Victoria is contemplating licensing illegal marijuana stores.
 Vancouver opted for money over morality.
 It also opted for money over commonsense.
 Canadian cities need to get out of the business of establishing illegal storefronts to dispense marijuana if they hope to successfully fight the bikers and have real medical marijuana available.

-In Vancouver, they have imposed a $30,000 licensing fee for private marijuana businesses.
-When this fee is combined with tax revenues and whatever other charges the city can dream up, it amounts to a cash windfall.
+In Vancouver, they have imposed a $30,000 licensing fee for private pot businesses.
+When this fee is combined with tax revenues and whatever other charges the city can dream up, it amounts to a cash windfall for the city.

-It is a disgusting display of greed as Vancouver violates federal law and legalizes drug dealing under the guise of public health.
-They do so with a cheer leading squad led by those who care nothing about the medicinal value of marijuana.
+It is a disgusting display of greed.
+Vancouver is violating federal law and legalizes drug dealing under the guise of public health in order to profit.
+They do so with a cheer leading squad led by those who care nothing about the medicinal value of pot.
 They only use its medical benefits as a rallying cry so they can get high with less possibility of any legal consequences.

 Licensing pot shops in Victoria is akin to offering motorcycle gangs and ethnicity based gangs an invitation to set up in Victoria.

-These pot shops will not only buy their weed from gangs, many will be run by gangs and owned by gangs.
+These pot shops will buy their weed from gangs.
+Additionally, many will be run by gangs and owned by gangs.